cynicalico/hash-collision/_posts/devlog/baphy/2023-04-20-creating-an-event-bus.md

 ---
+layout: post
-title: "Myco Devlog I: Creating an Event Bus"
+title: "Baphy Devlog I: Creating an Event Bus"
 date: 2023-04-20
-categories: devlog myco
+categories: devlog baphy
 excerpt_separator: <!--more-->
 ---

-Event busses can simplify designs and allow for communication between classes that otherwise don't know about each other.
+Event buses can simplify designs and allow for communication between classes that otherwise don't know about each other.
 Unfortunately, the event bus itself is not simple at all.

 <!--more-->

 ### The Problem

-For my graphics engine, Myco, I wanted to try and decouple the modules in the system from each other.
+For my graphics engine, Baphy, I wanted to try and decouple the modules in the system from each other.
 In previous attempts, figuring out if the Window instance should be part of the Application or part of the Engine, for example, took up a lot of my time for what felt like a question that should be pretty innocuous.
 Getting the answer wrong, however, created a whole new headache whenever two systems that previously didn't need to communicate suddenly gained that new requirement for a feature I wanted to implement.
 Sometimes this was doable, and sometimes it would require a whole re-write to fix.

 This is where an event bus comes in.